-“I dream of a world where majority people offer great memories to others.” – author, Hoboist
+“I dream of a world where people create great memories for others.”

 About the blog

-- Imagine the clarity of his mind; the naked mirth of his heart; with an, almost, omniscient perspective of life – O, the soul of a Hobo!
-Paraphrasing G.K.
+- Paraphrasing G.K.
 Chesterton, “a tourist sees what he has come to see, while a hobo sees what he sees.”

-- Since 2014, the author has inspired thousands of people to instill creativity into their muted daily lives; several other travel bloggers have helped him, along the way.
+- Since 2014, Hoboist.com has inspired thousands of people to instill creativity into their, usually, muted, daily lives through unscripted, unedited, straight-from-the-heart posts.

-- Most of 2016 was spent in arranging curated tours to exotic places for a few hundred, bold, travellers.
+- In 2016, several curated tours to exotic places were arranged for a few hundred travellers.

 - Humans learn from the work of other humans.
-Isaac Newton once said, “If I have seen further than others, it is by standing upon the shoulders of giants.”
-With this in mind, by late 2016, a new sub-category named “CULTURE” was added to help the typical traveller to identify their purpose in life.
+And, Isaac Newton once said, “If I have seen further than others, it is only by standing upon the shoulders of giants.”
+With this idea, by late 2016, a new sub-category named CULTURE was added to help people identify their life’s purpose.

 About the author

-- Anil believes that a true traveller can make you pause and relish the joy of a hoboist life, vicariously.
+- He believes that a true traveller can make you pause, and relish the joy of a hoboist life, vicariously.

-- He started solo travel, at high school (c.
-2004), when the typical Indian family considered travel to be a very risky thing to do, even in a large group.
+- He started solo-travel around the year 2000, when the typical Indian family considered travel to be a risky affair, even, with a large group.

-- He braved his family’s wrath and fears and met people from several different countries and cultures; stayed with some, and travelled with some.
+- He braved his family’s wrath and fears and met people from different countries and cultures; stayed with some, travelled with some.

-- After more than a decade of solo explorations, he created Hoboist.com to connect and share stories with like-minded people.
+- After more than a decade of (mostly) solo explorations, he created Hoboist.com to connect, and exchange ideas, with like-minded people.

-- Apart from Travel, he is a perpetual student of Consumer Neuroscience, Experimental Psychology, Behavioural Economics, and Technology; he has 10+ years of experience in marketing, lead nurturing and client happiness – both, domestic and international markets.
+- Apart from Travel (Hospitatlity), he is a perpetual student of Consumer Neuroscience, Experimental Psychology, Behavioural Economics, Engineering and Technology.